 Step 3.
 Preview all recoverable files, and select files to recover.

-Qiling data recovery software for Mac helps to solve many challenging data loss cases, such as recovering SD cards on Mac.
-Apple users can download it to recover deleted files on Mac without Time Machine backup.
+Qiling data recovery software for Mac can recover deleted files on Mac, including from SD cards, even without a Time Machine backup.

-Mac system data consists of many file categories that can not be determined as specific file types like Photos, videos, Mail, or Messages.
-Apple represents them as System Data; typically, the system data takes up about 10 GB on Mac.
-But sometimes, it can be huge, over 80 GB.
+Mac system data includes various file categories that can't be classified as specific file types, such as Photos, videos, Mail, or Messages, and takes up around 10 GB of storage, but can sometimes swell to over 80 GB.

-You can view the storage space from the system settings or go through the Terminal.
-To clear system data on Mac, you can optimize storage on Mac, clear cache on Mac, delete Log files, delete Time Machine local snapshots, remove old iOS backups, clear the downloads folder, or restart your Mac.
+To clear system data on a Mac, you can access storage space through system settings or the Terminal.
+Alternatively, you can optimize storage, clear cache, delete Log files, Time Machine local snapshots, old iOS backups, and the downloads folder, or simply restart your Mac.